 - What is Debian?

-- Where do I fit in?

-- Project structure

-- Process
+- Development process

 - Derivatives collaborating using Debian as a base

 - The future?

+- Debian and the commercial world

 - Getting involved

 What is Debian?

 - 3 aspects, interlinked:

 - A Project

 - An Operating System

 - A Community

 Debian - the Project

 - Over 1,000 volunteer developers spread all over the world

 - Large numbers in North America & Europe

 - Smaller numbers in Australia & Japan

 - Growing Latin American development community

 - Thousands more contributors

 - Documentation, translation etc.